peter88213/yw-cnv/docs/help-adv.md

 ## Notes chapters

-This will write yWriter "Notes" chapters with child scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
+This will write yWriter 7 "Notes" chapters with child scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_notes`.

 -  Comments within scenes are written back as scene titles if surrounded by `~`.
 -  Chapters and scenes can neither be rearranged nor deleted.
--  Scenes can be split by inserting headings or a scene divider:
+-  You can split scenes by inserting headings or a scene divider:
     -  *Heading 1* → New chapter title (beginning a new section).
 Optionally, you can add a description, separated by `|`.
     -  *Heading 2* → New chapter title.
 Optionally, you can add a description, separated by `|`.
     -  `###` → Scene divider.
 Optionally, you can append the